 The reason why naturalistas and those with curly locks love this washing method is because they tend to have hair that is dryer than others.
-And as anyone who has a curly hair texture knows too well: the ‘S’ and ‘Z’ shape of each curl or kink makes it difficult for natural hair oils to be evenly distributed in the hair shaft, which means that this hair type is more prone to frizz and dryness.
+And as anyone who has a curly hair texture knows too well: the ‘S’ and ‘Z’ shape of each curl or kink makes it difficult for natural hair oils to be evenly distributed in the hair shaft, which is why these hair types are more prone to frizz and dryness.

 What about cleansing conditioners?

-So, we’ve established that those in favour of this unconventional washing technique believe that it leaves hair feeling soft, supple and smooth, and that it is thought to limit the drying effects of shampooing or over-washing hair.
+So, we’ve established that those in favour of this washing technique believe that it leaves hair feeling soft, supple and smooth, and that it is thought to limit the drying effects of shampooing or over-washing hair.
 But are there any cons?
-Well, the truth is that, although co-washing can leave your hair feeling ultra-conditioned, doing it constantly can leave your locks feeling heavy.
+Well, the truth is that, although co-washing hair can leave your locks feeling nourished, doing it constantly can leave your locks feeling heavy.